dotnet/AspNetCore.Docs/aspnetcore/client-side/blazor/introduction/index.md

 ![AOT mode](index/_static/aotmode.png)

-This is similar to how the ngen tool has historically allowed AOT compilation of .NET binaries into native machine code.
+This is similar to how the [Ngen.exe tool](/dotnet/framework/tools/ngen-exe-native-image-generator) has historically allowed AOT compilation of .NET binaries into native machine code.
 More recently, CoreRT provides a complete native AOT .NET runtime for executing .NET binaries.

 ## Interpreted versus AOT

 Interpreted mode provides a faster development cycle than AOT.
 When code is changed under the interpreted model, the app can be rebuilt and reloaded in the browser within a few seconds.
 An AOT rebuild might take several minutes to compile and reload.
-Because interpreted mode offers faster recompilation, it might become the default mode for compilation during development.
-More work is required before a conclusion can be drawn on how to best apply interpreted and AOT modes of compilation with WebAssembly.
+Because interpreted mode offers faster recompilation, it may be preferred for development.
+It remains an open question how to best apply interpreted and AOT modes of compilation in Blazor.

 ## Blazor, a SPA framework

 Blazor has a growing standard feature set to solve common app requirements, such as UI composition, state management, and routing.
 Features are designed around the strengths of .NET and the C# language with careful consideration given to tooling support.

-Blazor is inspired by today's top SPA frameworks such as React, Vue, and Angular, plus some Microsoft technologies, such as Razor Pages.
+Blazor is inspired by the most popular SPA frameworks, such as [React](https://reactjs.org/), [Vue](https://vuejs.org/), and [Angular](https://angular.io/), plus some Microsoft technologies, such as [Razor Pages](xref:mvc/razor-pages/index).
 The goal is to provide SPA features that web developers have found most successful in existing frameworks in a way that capitalizes on .NET's strengths.

 ## Blazor components